Human Resource Strategy

 Basic approach to human resource strategy

 • We will accurately grasp various customer needs and promote business reform and innovation to respond quickly and flexibly.
-To this end, we will actively acquire specialists from outside the Company in new and highly specialized fields, as well as management personnel who can work from a managerial perspective.
-In addition, we will focus on areas to be strengthened and build optimal formations from a global perspective.
+To this end, we will actively acquire specialists from outside the Company in growth and new fields in addition to highly specialized fields, as well as management personnel who can work from a managerial perspective.
+We will also provide our own staff with specialized training and conversion training to focus on areas to be strengthened and build optimal formations from a global perspective.

 • Epson, as a “company where people continue to grow and develop their careers autonomously” over a long-term time horizon, provides various training programs, reskilling, rotation, internal recruitment systems, and other opportunities for challenge to enhance each employee’s ability to respond to changes in the internal and external environment.
 In addition, to build an optimal formation from a global perspective, we will develop and deploy human resources who can work globally, including overseas personnel.

-• To enhance creativity to realize innovation, we will secure a diverse workforce, including women, non-Japanese, mid-career hires, people with disabilities, and older workers, as well as create a comfortable work environment that leverages our advantages as a regional company, such as our commitment to organizational culture, the natural environment of Shinshu, and proximity to work and home, to increase employee engagement and maximize the overall strength of the organization by taking advantage of our diverse human resources.
+• We will secure and take advantage of a diverse workforce, including women, non-Japanese, mid-career hires, people with disabilities, and older workers, in order to enhance creativity to realize innovation.
+We will also create a comfortable work environment that leverages our advantages as a regional company, such as our commitment to organizational culture, the natural environment of Shinshu, and proximity to work and home, to increase employee engagement and maximize the overall strength of the organization for continuous value creation.

 Image of human resources we seek